Library Use Statement

 An environment that is welcoming, respectful, and safe.

 All users should feel welcome and safe when using the Auraria Library.
+Everyone is encouraged to use the restroom that best suits their gender identity.
 Any activity that impedes or excludes others from using Library facilities, materials or resources as intended are prohibited.
 Examples include:

 - Engaging in illegal activities